The Shanghai Gesture: Plot

 Meanwhile, Gin Sling is informed that she must move her establishment to the much less desirable Chinese sector.
 She is given five or six weeks, until Chinese New Year, to comply.
-Gin Sling is confident that she can thwart this threat to her livelihood, and orders her minions to find out everything they can about the man behind it, Englishman Sir Guy Charteris (Walter Huston), a wealthy entrepreneur who has purchased a large area of Shanghai that contains her gambling parlor.
+Gin Sling is confident that she can thwart this threat to her livelihood, and orders her minions to find out everything they can about the man behind it, Englishman Sir Guy Charteris, a wealthy entrepreneur who has purchased a large area of Shanghai that contains her gambling parlor.
 Dixie proves to be an unexpected source of information; Charteris had taken her out to dinner a number of times, before dumping her to avoid her meeting his newly arrived daughter, Poppy, whose real name is Victoria Charteris.
 From Dixie's description, Gin Sling realizes Charteris is someone from her past.

 Meanwhile, Poppy falls in love with Omar and becomes addicted to gambling and alcohol.
-Though the spoiled woman is openly contemptuous of the casino owner, Gin Sling allows her credit to cover her ever-growing losses.
+Though the spoiled woman is openly contemptuous of the casino's owner, Gin Sling allows her credit to cover her ever-growing losses.

 Gin Sling invites Charteris and other important dignitaries to a Chinese New Year dinner party.
 Charteris at first declines, but then curiosity gets the better of him.
 At the dinner, she exposes his disgraceful past.
 Charteris, then calling himself Victor Dawson, had married her.
 One day, he abandoned her, taking her inheritance, leaving her destitute and alone.
 Thinking her baby had died and forced to do whatever she had to in order to survive, she wandered from place to place, until she reached Shanghai.
 There, Percival Howe had faith in her and backed her financially, allowing her to work her way up to her current position.

 To cap her revenge, she has Victoria brought in.
 Victoria openly flaunts her attraction to Omar and ridicules her father.
 As Charteris takes his wayward daughter out, he tells Van Elst privately to come to his office the next morning to pick up a £20,000 check for Gin Sling and tell her "the funds she claims I took are, and always have been in an account in her name" in a north China bank.

 Despite hearing this, Victoria defies him and goes back inside where the other guests have left.
 When he tries to retrieve her, he is confronted by Gin Sling.
 He then reveals that their baby had been found alive and put in a hospital where Charteris found her and brought her up far from China.
 Victoria is Gin Sling's own daughter.

 Gin Sling then tries to talk to Victoria alone, revealing that she is her mother, but when the young woman continues insulting her, Gin Sling shoots her dead.
 The Dragon Lady then remarks to Howe that this is something she cannot bribe her way out of.
 The muscular coolie, standing outside with Charteris, delivers the bitingly ironic last line "you likee Chinese New Year?" as Charteris realizes what has happened.